ShohninDmitriy/moonraker/docs/configuration.md

 #   Moonraker (such as the "config_path" or the location where gcode
 #   files are stored).
 If the folder does not exist an attempt will be made
 #   to create it.
 The default is ~/.moonraker_database.
+log_path:
+#   An optional path to a directory where log files are located.
+Users may
+#   configure various applications to store logs here and Moonraker will serve
+#   them at "/server/files/logs/*".
+The default is no log paths.
+enable_database_debug: False
+#   For developer use only.
+End users should leave this option set to False.
 temperature_store_size: 1200
 #   The maximum number of temperature values to store for each sensor.
 Note
 #   that this value also applies to the "target", "power", and "fan_speed"